Daniel-KM/Omeka-plugin-ArchiveRepertory/README.md

 Uncompress files and rename plugin folder "ArchiveRepertory".

 Then install it like any other Omeka plugin and follow the config instructions.

+See below to configure the protection of files.

 Unicode filenames